DanielMajer24/Porfolio-of-Work/README.md

 ## [Project 1: Supervised Classification Task](https://danielmajer24.github.io/Wine-Classification/)
 ### Project Overview:

-The purpose of this report was to identify the patterns present in the datset by performing principal component analysis and accurately classify the wine type of the dataset using a number of supervised classification techniques.
+The purpose of this report was to identify the patterns present in the dataset by performing principal component analysis and accurately classify the wine type of the dataset using a number of supervised classification techniques.

 Principal Component Analysis was used for exploratory analysis and to reduce the dimensionality of the dataset.

 ![](/images/wine_pca_graph.png)

 The classification techniques I used included:
-- Naive Bayes
+- Naive Bayes Analysis
 - Linear Discriminant Analysis
 - Quadratic Discriminant Analysis
 - k Nearest Neighbour Cluster